Soorajm100/CS-ASSIGNMENT/README.md

 * You are all set for Project  👍

+## Issues -Faced

+* Initially it was difficult to understand but after reading the manual it become quite easy.
+* Took help from online youtube vedios and got deep knowledge .
+* Faced issues while compiling so refferred stack overflow  for solutions.
+* Did some research understood the code provided in the text or manual and modified it.

 ## Working-Questions

 * Print out the value of GOLDEN RATIO PRIME in the simple init() function.